fx-giant/giant-documentations/form/README.md

 ## Quickstart
 If you are able to access GIANT SIT environment, grab the [sample-bison.zip](https://github.com/fx-giant/giant-documentations/blob/master/form/sample/sample-bison.zip) and upload it to GIANT SIT environment.

-**Note: if you upload sample form pack and you get error of "No Right Exception", try to do these steps:**
+> **Note**: if you upload sample form pack and you get error of "No Right Exception", try to do these steps:
-- open zip file
+> - open zip file
-- open config.json
+> - open config.json
-- replace the id: ```"formId": "37782e85-64ea-0de5-2f9c-b0c335e997fa"``` with a new GUID, you can generate the GUID from [here](https://www.guidgenerator.com/online-guid-generator.aspx)
+> - replace the id: ```"formId": "37782e85-64ea-0de5-2f9c-b0c335e997fa"``` with a new GUID, you can generate the GUID from [here](https://www.guidgenerator.com/online-guid-generator.aspx)
-- zip the package again
+> - zip the package again
-- upload
+> - upload

 ## API Endpoint

-### **Run using python**:
+### Run using python

 Requirement:
 - Python